 - Attending a picnic, potluck, or other end-of-summer-everyone-bring-something type party;

-Also, possibly the most important: we need pasta with good solid texture and shape to absorb all the sauce.
-(DeLallo!
+Also, we need pasta with good solid texture and shape to absorb all the sauce.
+I like rotini.
+(Also, DeLallo!
 It’s our favorite.
-The semi-rough texture is unrivaled.
+The semi-rough texture is unrivaled for sauce-soakage.
 I get mine at Target or Cub Foods.)

 May I offer one last tidbit of advice?
 You do not need to wait to be invited to a picnic or potluck to get some pasta salad magic in your life.

 This is a weeknight’s dream meal.

 Stop at the store on the way home and pick up some good salami and cheese, some olives, and a few fresh herbs.
 Cook up some pasta, toss it all together, and voila.
 Cold pasta salad + a glass of rose for dinner, and colder pasta salad as leftovers for lunch all week.